bLacKr0sE17/AML2025_unified_model_group9/exploratory_models/README.md

-# Exploratory Models
+## Exploratory Models

-This folder contains intermediate and exploratory model variants that were tested during development but not selected as the final submission.
+This directory contains exploratory notebooks and intermediate Kaggle submissions used during model development.

-These include:
+Experiments include:
-- alternative weighting strategies
-- different random seeds
+- early unified baselines
-- dataset-only baselines
+- dataset-only and dataset-ID ablations
-- class-balanced variants
+- class-balanced and weighted LightGBM variants
-- ablation experiments

-They are kept for transparency and reproducibility.
-The final selected model is documented in `/final_model/`.
+- different random seeds and loss functions
+- partial retraining and diagnostic submissions

+These experiments informed the design of the final unified LightGBM model, but are not part of the final submission.